lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### ACK on error
-The ACK on error sender is very similar to the ACK always sender, Intially, when a fragmented packet is sent, the window is set to 0, a local_bit map is set to 0, and FCN is set the the highest possible value depending on the number of fragment that will be sent in the window.
+The ACK on error sender is very similar to the ACK always sender, Intially, when a fragmented packet is sent, the window is set to 0, a local_bit map is set to 0, and FCN is set the highest possible value depending on the number of fragment that will be sent in the window.
 See {{Fig-ACKonerrorSnd}}

-The sender start sending fragment indicating in the fragmentation header, the current window and the FCN number.
+The sender starts sending fragments indicating in the fragmentation header with the current window and the FCN number.
 A delay between each fragment can be added to respect regulation rules or constraints imposed by the applications.
 This state can be leaved for different
 reasons:

-- the FCN reaches value 0.
+* The FCN reaches value 0.
 In that case a all-0 fragmet is sent and the sender will wait for the bitmap acknowledged by the receiver.

-- the last fragment is sent.
+* The last fragment is sent.
 In that case a all-1 fragment is sent and the sender will wait for the bitmap acknowledged by the receiver.

 During the transition between the sending the fragment of the current window and waiting